michaesb/machien_learning_3/README.md

 ## Data
 Here we look at detection of fraud on credit card data.
 We extract data from the data folder, which contains 2 files.
 (The files was split in  two in order to be able to upload the data to Github).
 The files together contain the data from credit card transactions over 24 hours in Europe.
 These contain a number of parameters and if the transaction was fraudulent or non-fraudulent.
+Fraudelent is classified as a 1 and non-fraudulent is a 0.
 The ratio between fraudulent and non-fraudulent is 0.173 %.

 Due to privacy concerns, we can only identify a few features E.g. time and amount.
 The Unknown parameters are classified as V1, V2, ..., V28.
 According to the Kaggle description, the dataset has already been simplified with a PCA (principal component analysis).